yWorks/yfiles-vue-integration-basic/integration-howto.md

 ## Create a default Vue CLI application

-At first, create a default Vue CLI app by running `> vue create yfiles-vue-integration-basic` with the default option: `default (babel, eslint)`.
+At first, create a default Vue CLI app by running `> vue create yfiles-vue-integration-basic` with the default option: `default ([Vue 2] babel, eslint)`.

 ## Add yFiles as a dependency